Clear House Accountants

 What happens if you do not report payroll information on time? watch the video to get the answer.

 According to Sch 56 FA 2009, penalties apply to all monthly or quarterly PAYE and National Insurance (NI) payments.
 HMRC introduced automatic in-year penalties in April 2015.
-The automatic calculation is based on the risk involved and the numbers of late payments.
-Following is the detailed insight of the penalties and their application.
+The automatic calculation is based on the risk involved and the number of late payments.
+Following is a detailed insight into the penalties and their application.

 According to Sch 24 FA 2007, penalties are applicable for inaccurate in-year RTI submissions for filed returns since 2013/14.